uptime-industries/compute-blade/docs/src/pages/timeline.md

 # Kickstarter Timeline
-*The date listed here are estimations and subject to chanage*
+*The date listed here are estimates and subject to change*

 | Item                   | Estimated Shipping Date | Status                        |
 | :--------------------- | :---------------------: | :---------------------------: |